 The New England Province is committed to creating and maintaining a safe environment for all children who interact with its members and are involved in its ministries.
 We have put in place clear standards of conduct for all members as well as procedures for investigating and reporting any allegations of abuse or misconduct to the appropriate civil authorities.
 These standards and procedures are detailed in our Ethics in Ministry Policies, available for download here.

 The Province abides by the Charter for the Protection of Children and Young People, developed in 2002 by the United States Conference of Catholic Bishops.
 In keeping with the recommendation of the U.S. Conference of Major Superiors of Men, the Province, in 2006 and again in 2009, contracted with Praesidium, the national leader in abuse risk management, to independently accredit our province policies and our adherence to the Charter provisions.
 Praesidium provides consultation, risk management assessment, policy development, and training materials for use in preventing sexual misconduct and responding to allegations of sexual misconduct.
-The Province has twice been found to be in complete compliance and is currently accredited through 2013.
+The Province has been found to be in complete compliance and is currently re-accredited through 2018.

 We recognize that abuse of any kind causes lasting pain and damage for the abused and their families as well as the larger Catholic and Jesuit communities.
 We continue to offer compassion, prayers, and support for all survivors of abuse and strive to make sure the mistakes of the past are not repeated.